Welcome to the July 2022 issue of brass bell: a haiku journal.

 sweet summer peach

-slurping the best bit
+slurping the best bit from the pit

 Masha M.